PTSD: National Center for PTSD

 - Connecting to health and mental health care providers

-Skills in Psychological Recovery (SPR)* is another model that can often be helpful.
+Skills in Psychological Recovery (SPR) is another model that can often be helpful.
 (See "Sources" section below for SPR development information.)
-SPR works to teach those exposed to all types of trauma skills that will help them be more resilient.
-SPR is given by trained and supervised crisis counselors.
-They work with you to help you develop skills, including:
+The SPR model aims to develop and reinforce those skills that will help affected individuals be more resilient.
+SPR is usually offered by trained and supervised crisis counselors.
+Their aim is to provide a safe and comforting relationship within which to help you develop skills that have been found to be related to better recovery following disasters, including:

 - Planning more positive and meaningful activities

 - Managing stress and reactions to the disaster